noodldocs/noodldocs.github.io/nodes/visual/group.md

 # Group

 This node represents a group that can have other visual nodes as children. **Group** nodes are typically used to layout children by stacking (the default), but can also be used to simply provide margins and padding to a group of visual objects.
-To learn more about groups check out the layouting [guide](/guides/layouts.md).
+To learn more about **Group** nodes check out the layouting [guide](/guides/layouts.md).

 ## INPUTS

 ## Margin and padding

 Using the margin and padding gadget you can specify the top, bottom, left and right margins and padding for this element.
-You can specify them in either pixels or percentage (of the corrensponding parent dimension).
+You can specify them in either pixels or percentage of the corrensponding parent's dimension.
 Margins are the distance between this object and siblings.
 Padding is the distance from the borders of this group to it's children.

 <div class="ndl-images">
     <img src="/nodes/visual/margin-and-padding.png" class="ndl-image small"></img>